mplewis/mplewis.com/src/content/index.tufte.md

 Before that, ✂ I was a product developer at [Punch Through](https://punchthrough.com) in Minneapolis.
 My work there focused on our development board for makers, the LightBlue Bean.
 I led development on our iOS and Android apps.
 I built the Bean Cloud Compiler{bcc} to compile Arduino sketches for our mobile apps.
 I also managed and maintained our website and store.

 I adore planes ✂ and aspire to get my private pilot's license.
 I enjoy motorcycling with friends around twisty back roads{moto}.
 When the weather is nice, I love camping, canoeing{bwca}, and mountain biking.
 Other interests of mine include science fiction, blinky lights, and open-source software{foss}.
+I occasionally [talk about software](/talks/fdse).

 My résumé ✂ is [available here (PDF)](resume.pdf).
 Please feel free to contact me via email at [matt@mplewis.com](mailto:matt@mplewis.com).